ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 ```
 export `KVSCHED_LOG_GRAPH_WALK`
 ```
-This generates verbose logs showing how the KV Scheduler visits the graph nodes.
+You can generate verbose logs showing how the KV Scheduler visits the graph nodes.

 ---

 ### Graph refresh

-During the graph refresh, some or all the registered descriptors are asked to `Retrieve` the values currently created in the SB.
-Nodes corresponding to the retrieved values are refreshed by the method `refreshValue()`.
-This method propagates the call to `refreshAvailNode()` for the node itself, and for every value which is derived from the node, and therefore subject to refresh.
-The method updates the value state and its content to reflect the retrieved data.
+During [graph refresh][graph-refresh-code], some or all of the registered descriptors `Retrieve()` the current SB values.
+The `refreshValue()` method refreshes the node state corresponding to the retrieved values.
+This method propagates the call to the `refreshAvailNode()` method for the node itself, and for every value derived from the node.
+The `refreshAvailNode()`method updates the value state and its content to reflect the retrieved data.

-Obsolete derived values (those previously derived, but no longer relevant given the the latest retrieved revision of the value), are visited with `refreshUnavailNode()`, marking them as unavailable in the SB.
-Finally, the graph refresh procedure visits all nodes for which the values were `not` retrieved and marks them as unavailable through method `refreshUnavailNode()`.

-The `refreshUnavailNode()` method visits obsolete derived values and marks them as unavailable in the SB.
-The `refreshUnavailNode()` method visits all nodes with un-retrieved values and marks them as unavailable.
+Graph refresh uses `refreshUnavailNode()` method to visit nodes with obsolete derived values, and mark these values as unavailable in the SB.
+The same method marks values no longer present in the SB as unavailable.

 !!!
 Note
-    Obsolete derived values were previously derived, but no longer relevant because a new revision of the value has been retrieved.
+    Obsolete derived values were previously derived, but no longer relevant because a new value has been retrieved.

-The following diagram depicts a graph refresh control flow:
+Diagram the graph refresh control flow:

 ![Graph refresh diagram][graph-refresh]

+---

-Example verbose log of graph refresh as printed by the KV Scheduler to the transaction log:
+Example graph refresh verbose log printed by the KV Scheduler to the transaction log:
 ```
 [BEGIN] refreshGrap (keys=<ALL>)
   [BEGIN] refreshValue (key=config/vpp/v2/interfaces/loopback1)